“How do I get a college coach to notice my son?”

 That is because they will occur AFTER the signing period for the most part.

-I once asked a major coach what he saw in a certain wrestler and his answer was simply “He wins.”
+I once asked a major coach what he saw in a particular wrestler, and his answer was simply “He wins.”

 Now for the second part, which is the more important part.

-I believe the right question to ask is not “How do I get college programs to notice my son”, but rather “What do you notice about a college program that would want you to trust a college program with your son?”
+I believe the right question to ask is not “How do I get a college coach to notice my son”, but rather “What do I notice about a college coach that makes me trust him with my son?”

 I believe, it is not about a coach finding you – it is about you finding a coach.